 - Marketing Maker (“Maker”): Those in this marketing technologist subcategory are generally web and app developers focused on customer-facing tech orientation.

-With the need for effective customer data management processes and personnel becoming more important for brands, Brinker noted it’s only a matter of time before many companies who currently operate without one or more of these marketing technologists to hire one.
+With the need for effective customer data management processes and personnel becoming more important, Brinker noted it’s only a matter of time before many companies who currently operate without one or more of these marketing technologists to hire one.

-Data management is just one of the now-standard tasks on technologists’ plates, though.
+Data management is just one of the top tasks on technologists’ plates, though.

 The 2020 MarTech Career Survey shows 82% of marketing technologists said training their marketing teams on how to utilize their martech was a primary responsibility.
 Meanwhile, 77% indicated they operate all of their brand’s intricate marketing technologies.